Publication

 Minimum wages, gender norms and women's experience of intimate partner violence

-Abstract: The theory of IPV in a household bargaining model predicts that improvement in earnings relative to men could decrease violence if it lowers tolerance for violence and improves women's outside option or increase male backlash and use of violence for resource extraction.
-This paper seeks to test the effect of an income-improving policy instrument expected to disproportionately affect women's earnings on changes in attitudes towards and experience of IPV.
-I study the 2013 minimum wage increase in the ready-made garment industry that is the largest employer of women in the manufacturing sector (55.4\% of non-agricultural employment, Economic Census 2013) in Bangladesh.
+Abstract: Household bargaining models predict that increased earnings relative to men could either reduce incidence of IPV through lower tolerance and improved outside option or increase IPV through male backlash and use of violence for resource extraction.
+This paper tests the effect of an income-improving policy instrument on norms and incidence of IPV.
+I study the 2013 minimum wage increase in the ready-made garment industry in Bangladesh which had a disproportionate effect on women's earnings given over 80%of the workers are women.
 Results are forthcoming.

 Conference